 "I had pretty much given up on life.
 I wouldn't say I was suicidal, but I didn't care if I lived or died.
 I was at my wit's end."
 She realized she needed to make significant changes in her life - namely, leaving her job, leaving the destructive romantic relationship in which she was mired, and leaving Hawaii.
 With the help of her mother, she spent three days packing up her belongings, including her car and two cats, and shipped them back to the mainland.
 Her new destination would be her family's hometown on the outskirts of Baltimore, where she would start over.
-Both of her parents encouraged her to look into a local treatment program called The Retreat at Sheppard Pratt, part of the Sheppard Pratt Health System, in the Baltimore suburb of Towson.
+Both of her parents encouraged her to look into a local treatment program called The Retreat by Sheppard Pratt, part of the Sheppard Pratt continuum of care, in the Baltimore suburb of Towson.

 Out of the Darkness

 After her intake and interview process, she believed she had found the right place to help her overcome her depression and rediscover her will to live.